Grief Counseling: End of Life Decisions

 “The urban dictionary defines “cheech” as a verb used among physicians in training that refers to the act of ordering every conceivable radiological and laboratory test for a patient, often to diagnose a condition that once diagnosed is untreatable.
 Thirty years ago, the macabre joke during my three-month stint as an intern in the medical ICU was first cheech, then death.”

 To read the entire article, please click here

 To learn more about grief counseling, please click here

 The Bereavement Counseling Training Program consists of core courses for working professionals.
 Included in that are social workers, ministers, licensed funeral directors, licensed nurses and other health care professionals.
 A certification from the Bereavement Counseling Training Program can help enhance a working professional’s already flourishing career.

 The Bereavement Counseling Training Program works by completing the required courses.
 After completing the required courses, one can become certified.
-Certification lasts three years and can be renewed every three years.
-Renewal requires academic and professional hours for re-certification.

 Thank you for your interest in the Bereavement Counseling Training Program.
 If you have any questions, please let us know.